How to Harvest Sweet William Seeds and Ensure Successful Germination

 To promote prolonged blooming, it is important to deadhead the faded blossoms of Sweet William.
 This not only helps maintain the plant’s appearance but also encourages the development of new flowers.
 Additionally, after two years of growth, you can divide the plant to promote healthier growth.
 Regular division helps prevent overcrowding and allows the plant to have more space to grow.
 Sweet William is also a pollinator-friendly plant, attracting bees and butterflies to your garden while resisting deer.

-Related Post: How Often to Water a Sunflower: Essential Tips
+Related Post: How to Care for Azalea Trees: Essential Tips

 Harvesting And Using Sweet William Flowers